ebuchman/blog/content/posts/orange-is-the-new-green.md

 and applications, a field which is itself becoming increasingly important as we wrestle with the monopoly power of large corporations and the administrative overhead of more democratic institutions.
-Blockchains are *tools of coordination*, tools we can use to improve transparency, verifiability, security, privacy, reconcilliation, and other complex and costly qualities of our social institutions.
+Blockchains are *tools of coordination*, tools we can use to improve transparency, verifiability, security, privacy, reconciliation, and other complex and costly qualities of our social institutions.
 We should thus look forward to a proliferation of blockchains, perhaps on the order of the number of cities, or even the number of companies in the world, as a foundation for platforms that better represent and serve their stakeholders.